 Don’t Sacrifice Yourself to Be a Penny Pincher

 Another topic of discussion I see frequently is people asking how they can be a penny pincher while still eating healthy.
 To a certain extent, it makes sense for us to think that eating healthy is more expensive than eating unhealthy.
-After all, you will probably spend less money eating at McDonald’s or Wendy’s than you will eating somewhere like Panera Bread.
+After all, you will probably spend less money eating at McDonald’s or Wendy’s than you will when you eat somewhere like Panera Bread.

 And it turns out that McDonald’s profit margin is only about 25% on their sandwiches.
 Of course, it’s much higher on drinks, but still – McDonald’s is basically the Walmart of fast food chains.